Healthcare & Social Care

 Record retention for health records

 Healthcare records must be retained for minimum periods set out in the NHS Records Management Code of Practice.
-These periods apply to all healthcare providers, not just NHS organisations.
+The Code applies to NHS and NHS-funded services and to local-authority-commissioned adult social care and public health services; for purely private providers it is recommended good practice.

 Adult health records